Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Foundations of Metaverse-Based Wireless Systems

 \subsubsection{Digital Avatars}

 A digital avatar is a digital replica of the humans/ mobile devices controlled by humans in the physical interaction world.
-Note that the key enablers presented here are covering different aspects compared to existing works, shown in Fig.~\ref{tab:keyenablers2}.
-One can use the digital twin to represent the virtual model of humans in a meta space.
-Additionally, interactive experience technologies (e.g., XR, MR, AR, and VR) can also represent humans in a virtual world.
+One can use the digital twin to represent the virtual model of humans in meta space.
+Additionally, interactive experience technologies (e.g., AR, VR, MR, XR) can also represent humans in a virtual world.
 However, both interactive experience technologies and digital twins might not effectively represent humans in a meta space.
 A human body in physical wireless systems significantly impacts the quality of service (QoS).
-Different from the traditional metaverse, where avatars can be two-dimensional or three-dimensional ($3$D) \cite{avatar_1}, metaverse for a wireless system should consider $3$D avatars.
-Such a $3$D avatar effectively represents the behavior of humans (e.g., effect of 3D human body on signal attenuation) in the metaverse, as shown in Fig.~\ref{fig:human_model}.
+Different from traditional metaverse where avatars can be two-dimensional and three-dimensional ($3$D) \cite{avatar_1}, metaverse for a wireless system should consider $3$D avatars.
+Such a $3$D avatar effectively represents the behavior of humans in the metaverse, as shown in Fig.~\ref{fig:human_model}.
 From onward, we will use the digital twin avatars for $3$D avatar.
 To model $3$D avatars for the metaverse, one can propose novel tools.
 Existing software tools for $3$D modeling of humans are MakeHuman, Daz Studio, iClone, and Mixamo \cite{avatar_2}.
 These tools are used for illustration, animation, cinema, and video games.
-Although these tools can effectively model humans in computer simulations, animations, etc., there is a need to propose a novel design for a metaverse-based wireless system.
+Although these tools can effectively model human in a computer simulation, animation, etc., there is a need to propose a novel design for metaverse-based wireless system.